suryapratapsinghsuryavanshi/solverjs/README.md

     // The phoneExtractor find the phone number in stirng. console.log(solverjs.phoneExtractor('this is no. +910011223344'));
     // The output is : +910011223344

+### isAlNum
+    // The isAlNum method check the given string
+    // alphanumeric or not return boolean value. console.log(solverjs.isAlNum('55x'));
+    // The output is : true

+### isAlpha
+    // The isAlpha method check the givne string
+    // alpha or not return boolean value. console.log(solverjs.isAlpha('55'));
+    // The output is : false

 ## Number System Conversion
 We all know we have very frequently is number system conversion in programming, our number system conversion methods provide all type of conversion of the numbers systems.